- Last Updated: Tuesday, 01 May 2018 17:45

 No!
 There is no sales tax in New Hampshire, so there is no sales tax added to the price you pay.

-The castings on our stoves are available in five standard colors: Matte Black, Charcoal, Metallic Blue, Metallic Gray, and Metallic Brown.
+If you are ordering one of our soapstone & cast iron wood stoves, the castings are available in five standard colors: Matte Black, Charcoal, Metallic Blue, Metallic Gray, and Metallic Brown.
 These can be viewed in our Standard Color Gallery on the web site.
+Our gas stoves all come in the standard Charcoal casting.
+The steel hybrid models are offered in a variety of body and accent colors, to see some of the standard colors, click here.
 Custom colors are also available at a modest additional cost.
 We’ll gladly send you a color card with paint swatches of every stock or custom color.
 By the way, we'll paint your pipe to match your stove at no extra charge.

-Visit our web store to see the same array of hearthside items that you’ll find here in our New Hampshire showroom, from soapstone boot warmers to colorful, cast iron steamers and kettles.
-We’ve hand picked the highest quality hearth products so your shopping is easy, including hand forged iron tool sets, ash holders, leather log totes, and even an assortment of brass crickets that will bring good luck to your hearth.
+Visit our web store to see an array of accessories made right here at our NH Factory.
+We offer both hearth related items like tools sets, tools stands, and ash bins, to some whimsical bookends and desk clocks.
 And don’t forget a heat shield to reduce the rear clearance from your stove to the wall!
 You can order your accessories by adding them to your cart before you check out of our web store.

 Because every installation is different, we can’t offer a standard “pipe kit” with our wood stoves.
 However, we’re happy to help you determine exactly what your installation requires, whether you buy directly from us or from a local supplier.
 A pipe order can range from a couple of lengths of stovepipe right up through a complete, pre-fabricated chimney system.
 For more information on ordering pipe, read on.